microsoft/AI-For-Beginners/3-NeuralNetworks/03-Perceptron/README.md

 ## Training the Perceptron

 To train a perceptron we need to find a weights vector w that classifies most of the values correctly, i.e. results in the smallest **error**.
-This error is defined by **perceptron criterion** on the following manner:
+This error is defined by **perceptron criterion** in the following manner:

 E(w) = -&sum;w<sup>T</sup>x<sub>i</sub>t<sub>i</sub>